 Another app is Experience Chemistry, which allows you to see virtual chemical reactions as students learn about different chemical elements.
 AR also helps students learn more about the safety procedures they need to follow in the lab and possible hazards with digital illustrations of them.
 Seeing something versus hearing about it usually leaves a stronger impression on people.

-We need augmented reality in the classroom because it can offer so much more content, and a more interactive and comprehensive learning experience for students.
+There are many benefits of augmented reality in education.
+By using augmented reality in the classroom, schools can offer much more content and a more interactive and comprehensive learning experience for students.
 All students will need are devices, which schools can provide or they can buy individually.
 AR immerses them in the concepts they are learning.

 If you’re seeking to develop a mobile app that uses AR, you will need a developer with the experience and technical expertise to help you do so.
 The team at SevenTablets specializes in academic AR app development.
 We’re also well-versed in other emerging technologies, including virtual reality, artificial intelligence, blockchain and natural language processing.